 How Does the Money Market Work?

 The money market effectively works as a short-term lending and borrowing system for its various participants.
 Those who invest in the money market benefit by either gaining access to funds or by earning interest on their investments.
-Treasury bills are a great example of the money market at work.
+Treasury bills are an example of the money market at work.

 When you buy a T-bill, you’re essentially agreeing to lend the federal government your money for a certain amount of time.
 T-bills mature in one year or less from their issue date.
 The government gets the use of your money for a period of time.
 Once the T-bill matures, you get your money back with interest.